NiketxSingh/No-Body-Left/README.md

 # No-Body-Left

-Contribution- Entire game including all the coding, art and level design.
+Contribution- Solo developer responsible for programming the game mechanics, art and animations and level design.
+Royalty-free music downloaded and used.

 CONTROLS:
-|Movement - WASD
+|Movement - A/D or <- / ->
 |Jump - Spacebar
 |SelfDeath - K (Leaves a corpse where you die)
 |BlastDeath - L (Blasts in a radius where you die)